Dark-Elektron/cavsim2d/README.md

 Examples - TESLA Elliptical Cavity
 ==================================

-There are two fundamental objects in `cavsim2d` - the `Cavities` and `Cavity` objects.
-A `Cavities` objects holds an array of `Cavity` objects while a `Cavity` object contains information about a single RF cavity.
-They are created as follows:
+The core components of `cavsim2d` are `Cavities` and `Cavity` objects. `Cavities` is a container for multiple `Cavity` instances, each representing a single RF cavity and its associated data.
+These objects are instantiated as follows:

 ```python
 from cavsim2d.cavity import Cavity, Cavities